justpeder1/Exif-Metadata-Editor/README.md

 3.  **Edit:** Click "Metadata Düzenle" (Edit Metadata).
 4.  **Modify:** Make changes in the input fields or click on the map to set a location.
 5.  **Save:** Click "Değişiklikleri Kaydet" (Save Changes) to apply the modifications to the image file's metadata.
+6.  **Remove Metadata:** Click "Metadata Sil" to strip all EXIF data from the image.
+7.  **Download:** Use the "Resmi İndir" button to download the image with or without metadata.

+---

+## 🔒 Privacy Features

+This tool includes features designed to help protect your privacy:

+* Remove all EXIF metadata from images before sharing them online
+* Strip out GPS location data that might reveal sensitive location information
+* Download processed images with metadata removed

 ---